mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 Essentially, convolution is transforming two functions into a third function.
 In the context of image processing, convolution is kind of like transforming image pixels in a structured way, taking nearby pixels into account.
 In terms of coding, let's think of an image as a 2-D array of pixels (I'm going to abstract away from the color aspect of the image -- grayscale only).
 We want to transform each element of the array in a structured way, taking into account nearby elements.

 Let's look at an image and its pixel array.
-I'll download a grayscale picture of a lion from Google Images.
+For this post, I'll download a grayscale picture of a lion from Google Images.
 The lion image I'm using comes from [here](http://grayscale.wikia.com/wiki/File:Lion.png).

 ```python